4treK/LOLAutoCallPick/README.md

 About Antiviruses
 -----------------

-Scripts compiled with [AutoHotKey](http://www.autohotkey.com/) can eventually be detected as suspicious software, I really want to get rid of this, but it's a know bug for [AutoHotKey](http://www.autohotkey.com/), anyways, some antiviruses updated gives no problem, and others, like "Avast!" takes some seconds warning you and then shows a message something like: "analisis complete, could not find any malicious software, want to continue run this?", just click continue.
+Scripts compiled with [AutoHotKey](http://www.autohotkey.com/) can eventually be detected as suspicious software, I really want to get rid of this, but it's a known bug for [AutoHotKey](http://www.autohotkey.com/), anyways, some antiviruses (when updated) gives no problem at all, and others, like "Avast!" takes some seconds to warning you it is trying to detect suspicious software, and then shows a message something like:
+"analisis complete, could not find any malicious software, want to continue run this?", just click continue.

 If you do not trust in the excecutable, simply download [AutoHotKey](http://www.autohotkey.com/), and download the script (.ahk file), and run it by yourself... you can see the code (yay opensource!) and check there is no harmful code, just fun! :D

 Author